kestra-io/terraform-provider-kestra/docs/resources/namespace_file.md

 ### Optional

 - `content` (String) Content to store in the file, expected to be a UTF-8 encoded string.
- Conflicts with `source`.
- Exactly one of these four arguments must be specified.
-- `source_path` (String) Path to file to use as source for the one we are creating.
- Conflicts with `content`.
- Exactly one of these four arguments must be specified.
 - `tenant_id` (String) The tenant id.

 ### Read-Only